 Since starting this blog, one thing has changed about my photography.
 Now my camera roll is filled with nudes.
-Photos of my boobs, my ass, my husband’s lovely dick, photos of my partner V in all her glorious naked beauty fill my phone.
+Photos of my boobs, my ass, photos of my partner V in all her glorious naked beauty fill my phone.
 When ever I show someone a photo, I have to be careful not to accidentally reveal anything scandalous.
 It’s a fun game and one that I have lost once or twice, thankfully not without a good laugh.
 It has surprised me how good taking these photos can be for my self esteem.
 Not that there aren’t bad days.
 Having a sexy nude photoshoot after eating Mexican for lunch is not necessarily a good idea.
 The fact that I can get a shot like this one, taken after gaining the Quarantine Fifteen, and still feel good and confident just goes to show how beneficial nude photography can be.
 Participating in memes like Sinful Sunday and Lingerie is For Everyone is so much fun.
 It gets the creative juices flowing and helps me feel good about my body no matter what is going on in my life.
 This blog is my own secret photo album, documenting my sex life and my kink life.
 It’s all laid out and organized, labeled and captioned, just like my dad’s old photo albums.
 It’s a record of a side of me that I can’t necessarily share with everyone, but at the same time it’s there for all to enjoy.

 Long from now, when I am old and grey, or perhaps when my body is already rotting in the ground, there will be a record of my life somewhere on this planet.
 There will be photos in albums stored in some future relative’s attic.
 There will be memory sticks with digital footprints of the path I once walked.
 Maybe photos from this blog will find their way to some sexually curious person’s computer screen one day.
 My photos are a record of a life lived fully and happily, adventurously and scandalously, quietly and comfortably.
 They remind me where I came from and the possibilities of where I can go.